belreytokit/educhain-id/README.md

 - Fellow learners & educators

 ## 📌 Why It Matters
 Most people struggle to enter Web3 because it's too technical or confusing.
-EduChain ID flips the script — we make it *clear, **relevant, and **practical*.
+EduChain ID flips the script — we make it clear, relevant, and practical.

 Let’s build the future of education — together.